 Peter Cox joined the Board in July 2014.
 Peter is a corporate partner in the Milton Keynes office of Dentons, a global law firm.
 Peter's particular expertise is in corporate finance transactions.
 His practice covers banking, mergers, acquisitions and disposals, establishing and reorganising businesses, joint ventures, venture capital and private equity investments.
 He also heads the Dentons Company Secretarial team.
-Peter is a member of the Audit & Risk Committee and Search & Governance Committee.
+Peter is a member of the Audit & Risk Committee and the Search & Governance Committee.

 Jane was elected as Staff Governor to serve for the period January 2016 to January 2019.
 Jane joined the College in March 2004 and is a Management Accountant and a member of the Finance Team.
 During her time with the College, in addition to producing monthly management accounts and annual budgets, Jane has been involved in process reviews, systems design & implementation and teaching.

 Jean Gowin joined the Board in November 2015.
 Jean is a media professional with wide-ranging business experience in both domestic and international markets.
-She has more than twenty years’ experience Public Relations and marketing, working both locally with Milton Keynes businesses and internationally within the global maritime industry.
+She has more than twenty years’ experience in public relations and marketing, working both locally with Milton Keynes businesses and internationally within the global maritime industry.

-Louise was elected as a Staff Governor on 2016 and having worked at the College for 11 years, starting as a Lecturer in Computing and IT, she is now Head of School for Digital Technologies.
-Louise previously had management responsibility for Student Services so has gained a good understanding of the wider issues facing Students and their support needs, further reinforced by her role as Safeguarding Officer.
-Louise says she has a strong motivation to improve the experience of Students through quality Teaching, Learning, Assessment and Support and she is an advocate of eLearning and effective systems.
+Louise was elected as a Staff Governor in 2016 and having worked at the College for 11 years, starting as a Lecturer in Computing and IT, she is now Head of School for Digital Technologies.
+Louise previously had management responsibility for Student Services so has gained a good understanding of the wider issues facing students and their support needs, further reinforced by her role as Safeguarding Officer.
+Louise says she has a strong motivation to improve the experience of students through quality teaching, learning, assessment and support, and she is an advocate of eLearning and effective systems.
 Louise wants to provide an effective Staff Voice to assist the Board’s strategic decision making.

 Governor/Principal & Chief Executive